On the splitting of weak nearly ${\cal C}$-manifolds: Introduction

-The~$f$-structure introduced by K.\,Yano, see \cite{YK-1985}, on a smooth manifold $M^{2n+s}$ serves as a higher-dimensio\-nal analog of {almost complex structures} ($s=0$) and {almost contact structures} ($s=1$).
-The~recent interest of mathematicians in the $f$-structure is motivated by the study of the dynamics and integration on contact foliations, $\mathfrak{g}$-foliations, and $s$-cosymplectic manifolds, see \cite{AM-1995,Alm-2024,Fin-2024,LSZ-2025}.
-Contact foliations generalize to higher dimensions the flow of the Reeb vector field on contact manifolds, and ${\cal K}$-structures are a particular case of uniform $s$-contact structures.
-An important class of metric $f$-manifolds $(M^{\,2n+s}, {f},\vec\xi,\vec\eta,g)$, where $\vec\xi=(\xi_1,\ldots,\xi_s)$ are orthonormal vector fields, $\vec\eta=(\eta^1,\ldots,\eta^s)$ are dual 1-forms, is given by almost ${\cal C}$-mani\-folds, i.e., $\nabla{f}=0$, see \cite{b1970}.
-Any such mani\-fold is locally the product of $\mathbb{R}^s$ and a K\"{a}hler manifold.
-Nearly ${\cal C}$-manifolds are defined similarly to nearly K\"{a}hler manifolds, starting from almost ${\cal C}$-manifolds, that is by condition $(\nabla_X f)X=0\ (X\in TM)$, e.g.,~\cite{BA-2019}.
-The question arises: \textit{Under what conditions are nearly $\cal C$-manifolds locally the Riemannian products}?
+The~$f$-structure introduced by K.\,Yano, see \cite{YK-1985}, on a smooth manifold $M^{2n+s}$ serves as a higher-dimensio\-nal analog of {almost complex} ($s=0$) and {almost contact} ($s=1$) structures.
+This structure is defined by a (1,1)-tensor $f$ of rank $2n$ such that $f^3 + f = 0$.
+The tangent bundle $TM$ splits into two complementary subbundles, $2n$-dimensional $f(TM)$ and $s$-dimensional~$\ker f$.
+To~generalize concepts and results from almost contact geometry, geometers have studied various broad classes of metric $f$-manifolds (i.e., the distribution $\ker f$ is parallelizable), e.g.,~\cite{CFF-1990,Di-T-2006,CdT-2007}.
+For example, a~metric $f$-manifold is termed an almost ${\cal K}$-manifold if $d \Phi=0$, where $\Phi(X,Y):=g(X,{f} Y)$.
+The~distribution $\ker f$ of a ${\cal K}$-manifold is tangent to a $\mathfrak{g}$-foliation \cite{AM-1995} with flat totally geodesic leaves.
+An important class of metric $f$-manifolds is given by ${\cal C}$-mani\-folds, hence $\nabla{f}=0$, see~\cite{b1970}.
+Such manifolds are locally products of $\mathbb{R}^s$ and K\"{a}hler manifolds.
+Nearly ${\cal C}$-manifolds are defined simi\-larly to nearly K\"{a}hler manifolds, starting from ${\cal C}$-manifolds, i.e., $(\nabla_X f)X=0$, see~\cite{BA-2019}.